 - 1. Remove the Negative battery cable. - 2.
 Remove the flywheel according to the service manual for your engine. - 3.
-Disconnect the original Stator wires from the Power Pack and the Voltage Regulator. - 4.
-Remove the original Stator, saving the original bolts. - 5.
-Install the new Stator using the original bolts with a good thread-locker applied to the bolts and tightened to the factory torque specifications listed in the service manual for your engine. - 6.
+Disconnect the original Stator wires. - 4.
+Remove the original Stator and save the original bolts. - 5.
+Install the new Stator using the original bolts with a good thread-locker applied to the bolts and tightened to the factory torque specifications. - 6.
 Connect the new Stator to the Power Pack. - 7.
-Connect the new Stator to the Voltage Regulator. - 8.
-Replace the flywheel according to the service manual for your engine. - 9.
+Connect the new Stator to the Regulator/Rectifier.
+Ignore any stripes on the Regulator/Rectifier as the new Stator does not require the Yellow wires to be connected to a particular Regulator/Rectifier wire. - 8.
+Replace the flywheel according to the service manual. - 9.
 Replace the Negative battery cable.